Contents

 Wheelie bin measurements

-Why we're considering fortnightly general waste collections, instead of giving everyone a weekly collection.
+Why we've agreed fortnightly general waste collections, instead of giving everyone a weekly collection.

-We're trying to weigh up various factors when we make our final proposals, including resident feedback from the current consultation and assessing options against the six key criteria.
-This includes cost effectiveness, environmental impact and achieveability.
+We've tried to weigh up various factors, including resident feedback from the consultation and the six key criteria.
+This includes cost effectiveness, environmental impact and achievability.

 Evidence from national studies also suggests weekly general waste collections discourages recycling, with more people likely to put recyclable materials in their general waste bin if it is emptied every week.